WilliamBendtsen/CheevoHunters/README.md

 Database status:

-- The backend currently uses `DATA_PROVIDER=mock`.
+- The backend reads from Supabase/Postgres.
-- No Supabase secrets are required for the mock data.
+- Supabase/Postgres environment values are required in `.env`.
-- The future Supabase/Postgres schema is in `server/db/schema.sql`.
+- The Supabase/Postgres schema is in `server/db/schema.sql`.
 - Demo seed data for Supabase/Postgres is in `server/db/seed.sql`.